Updated: July 5, 2020

 If you have a vacation to Italy that is already planned for 2020, the best thing to do right now is to wait.
 I know this is frustrating but it is the best strategy for yourself and for the businesses you could support.
 Airlines, hotels, and tour operators are more likely to offer no-strings refunds when they are the ones who have to cancel.
 If you cancel yourself, you may only be offered a voucher for the future (or a partial refund/nothing at all depending on the agreements).
 For the optimist, another reason to wait and see is because things might be open and travel could be possible by the time your scheduled trip arrives.

 If you have not yet booked a trip to Italy in 2020, you should also wait and see.
 This is, unfortunately, not the moment to scoop up flight deals.
 It is unclear when travel restrictions will be lifted.
 Once they are, it is hard to know what businesses will still be able to open their doors, and what the experience will be like.
 Italy will reopen one day, and the pleasure of la dolce vita will return.
 Since we don’t know when that will be, now is the time to dream, plot perfect trips, buy gift certificates to support your favorite businesses and redeem them in the future, and leave reviews to boost the profile of local businesses that you have tried and loved in the past.

 In summary: it is unlikely that you will be able to travel to Italy for tourism before autumn 2020.
-It is likely that travel will be allowed within the Schengen zone first, before being opened to others.
+It is likely that travel will be allowed to countries that have the virus under control first.
 Even then, getting here will rely on flights and businesses operating predictably amidst rules and restrictions we can’t yet predict.
 This is simply a good guess based on what we know right now and if 2020’s unpredictable start has taught us anything, it shows that things can change quickly.